 E&L studies are utilized to test a material, package or component’s plastic compounds that may be inadvertently released and absorbed in the product.
 Common products that receive E&L studies are plastics and polymers, elastomers, adhesives, rubbers, latex, tubing and filters.

-Chemical species that can be released from a product contact surface which include extraction solvent, temperature, contact time, surfactants, ahesives, etc.
+Chemical species that can be released from a product contact surface under controlled laboratory conditions which include extraction solvent, temperature, contact time, etc.

 The process of forming continuous shapes by forcing a molten plastic material through a die.
 This is the process used to make tubing.